victorazzam/foof/README.md

 ### Description

-A python script that uses the help of `mdfind` to search and display any file's location and contents based on a given string.
+A python script that uses the help of `mdfind` to search and display any file's metadata and contents based on a given string.

 Compatibility: Linux and macOS